 Oh Crap: Everyone's excited about moving into the talking picture business... until they're reminded about Lina's voice.

 Old Shame: In-universe example.
-Don would much prefer to forget his days hoofing it as a vaudevillian with Cosmo and his big break as a stuntman.
+Don would much prefer to forget his days hoofing it as a vaudevillian with Cosmo, as well as his big break as a stuntman.

-Pie in the Face: Kathy tries to whack Don with one... and gets Lina instead, unfortunately for her.
-Lampshaded in Kathy's comment as she does it: "Here's one thing I've learned from the movies!"
+Pie in the Face: Kathy tries to whack Don with one... and gets Lina instead, unfortunately for her (as Lina gets her fired for it).
+This is lampshaded in Kathy's comment as she does it: "Here's one thing I've learned from the movies!"

 Pimped-Out Dress: Quite a few, this being the era in which this trend reached full flower.
 One of the dresses in the opening red carpet scene is covered in ermine tails as though it was fringe.
 Later, we see a montage of the very latest Jazz Age fashions as part of the "Beautiful Girls" production number.
 Lina's last dress has a skirt covered in feathers (and the rest of it is completely covered in silver sequins).